dqj5182/dqj5182.github.io/index.md

 <ul style="margin:0 0 5px;">
   <li>The 1st Place Winner for Joint Reconstruction of Human and Object Track, The RHOBIN
-workshop in conjunction with CVPR 2023</li>
+challenge in conjunction with CVPR 2023</li>
   <li>Artificial Intelligence Graduate School Program Fellowship, IITP in the Government of
 Korea (Ministry of Science and ICT)</li>
   <li>Penn State Dean’s List, Office of Dean at The Pennsylvania State University</li>